 Established in Galway in 1644, the Dominican convent was initially located on New Tower Street (present day St Augustine Street), in the centre of the town.
-The Irish Provincial Chapter of the Dominicans, meeting at Kilkenny in 1643, had approved the new convent, which took the title of the convent of Jesus and Mary.
-The General Chapter of the order, meeting at Rome in 1644, confirmed the foundation.
+The Irish Provincial Chapter of the Dominicans, meeting at Kilkenny in 1643, had approved the new convent, which took the title of the convent of Jesus and Mary while the General Chapter of the order, meeting at Rome in 1644, confirmed the foundation.
 The community’s presence in New Tower Street would prove short lived, however.
 Following the outbreak of warfare in Ireland in 1649, and the surrender of Galway to Cromwellian forces in April 1652, the community was dispersed with many of the sisters forced to seek exile in Spain.
 In 1686, the community was re-established at Kirwan’s Lane in a house donated to the sisters by the mayor of Galway, John Kirwan.
 The community remained at the Kirwan’s Lane premises (referred to as the ‘Slate Nunnery’) until moving to their present site at Taylor’s Hill in 1845.

 The Galway Dominican convent library collection:

 The Dominican convent library collection, which remains un-catalogued, is thematically, linguistically and chronologically diverse.
 It includes a range of literary, devotional, liturgical, biographical and historical works in English, Irish, French, German and Italian as well as bibles, primers, dictionaries and thesauri.
 The majority of items post-date 1700, with the seventeenth-century material representing only about 14 per cent of the overall collection (not surprising considering the turbulent history of the Galway Dominican community during that period).
-Despite its small number, however, the seventeenth-century Dominican material constitutes some of the oldest and rarest items held by the Hardiman Library at NUI Galway; the earliest text is a 1616 biography of Teresa of Ávila (1515-82) by Diego de Yepes, Vida, virtudes, y Milagros, de la bienavenrurada virgin Teresa de Jesus (Lisbon, 1616).
+Despite its small number, however, the seventeenth-century Dominican material constitutes some of the oldest and rarest items held by the Hardiman Library at NUI Galway; the earliest text is a 1616 biography of the Spanish Carmelite and mystic Teresa of Ávila (1515-82) written by Diego de Yepes, Vida, virtudes, y Milagros, de la bienavenrurada virgin Teresa de Jesus (Lisbon, 1616).